 - F. E. Newbery, aged 29, who landed in America, in 1894

-- Florence Newbery, aged 47, who emigrated to the United States, in 1895
+- Florence Newbery, aged 47, who immigrated to the United States, in 1895

 - Constance Newbery, aged 8, who landed in America, in 1895

-- Barbara Newbery, aged 20, who emigrated to the United States, in 1895
+- Barbara Newbery, aged 20, who immigrated to the United States, in 1895

 Newbery Settlers in United States in the 20th Century